ulsdevteam/islandora_datastreams_io/README.md

 ## Adding / Removing Relationships
 This feature allows a specific relationship to either be added or removed from a set of objects.
 In order to use this, several parameters need to be provided.
 These values should be familiar to developers because they correspond to two thirds of the triples that set the relationship to the object.
 The other value stores the namespace related to the relationship ontology.
 After this process runs, the status of the relationship updates are displayed on the screen.
 The user should test that their relationships exist as they intended.

+In order to make the relationship, the **predicate**, **namespace**, and **value** must be provided to make the triples relationship for the object (for each PID value provided to the set).

-For example, the "isMemberOfSite" relationship is related to the namespace value of "http://digital.library.pitt.edu/ontology/relations#".
+For example, the "isMemberOfSite" relationship ontology is related to the namespace of "http://digital.library.pitt.edu/ontology/relations#".

 The relationship is skipped when it exists already in cases where it is being added, or if it does not exist in cases where it is being removed.